iterative/dvc.org/content/docs/user-guide/data-management/importing-external-data.md

 authentication, if multiple dependencies (or stages) reuse the same location, or if the URL is likely to change in the future.

-[DVC remotes](/doc/command-reference/remote) can do just this.
+[DVC remotes][remote storage] can do just this.
 You may use `dvc remote add` to define them, and then use a special URL with format `remote://{remote_name}/{path}` (remote alias) to define the external dependency.